 - Global food prices are already increasing and play a part in humanitarian crises in many parts of the world.
 In September of 2012, CNN reported that “From Ukraine to Yellowstone, in Pakistan and Kazakhstan, the skies have stayed clear, and the earth has been parched.
 And on the world’s commodity exchanges, the prices of corn, soybeans, wheat, and tea are surging.”
 In 2008 and 2011, wheat prices were blamed as one cause of revolutions in the Middle East.
 Poor people in Malawi already spend 78% of their income on food, while 25% of people in sub-Saharan Africa and 17% of the population in South Asia are undernourished.

-- Parts of the subtropics, including the Mediterranean region and parts of Australia, as well as low latitudes, could experience declining conditions overall for crop growth.
+- Parts of the subtropics, including the Mediterranean region and parts of Australia, and low latitudes, could experience declining conditions overall for crop growth.

-- In Africa, yields from rain-fed agriculture could decline by up to 50% by 2030.
+- In Africa, yields from rain-fed agriculture could fall by up to 50% by 2030.

 - Maize yields could decrease by 8% in Brazil, 7% in China, and 3% in France by 2030.